YottaDB/YDBDoc/MessageRecovery/errors.rst

 JNLFLUSHNOPROG
 --------------------------

-JNLFLUSHNOPROG, No progress while attempting to flush journal file xxxx
+JNLFLUSHNOPROG, No progress while attempting to flush journal file jjjj

-Run Time Warning: This warning message is logged to the operator facility.
-This indicates that a YottaDB process waited for about 2 minutes for journal file xxxx to be flushed to disk from database shared memory.
-The accompanying TEXT message gives more details.
-The JNLFLUSHNOPROG message is preceded by JNLFLUSH messages.
+Run Time Warning: Indicates processes needing space in the journal buffers were unable to write journal jjjj because even though multiple processes have controlled the resource, this process has not been able to flush records.
+JNLPROCSTUCK means one process is hogging, while this message means more than one process has tried but none have succeeded.
+Might indicate a clogged disk subsystem on which journal file JJJJ resides.

-Action: Indicative of a clogged disk subsystem on which journal file xxxx resides.
+Action: Check the log file for other journaling related messages.
 Consider balancing disk subsystem load.

 ---------------------------